weacast/weacast/docs/guides/basics.md

 If running Docker under Windows in a virtual machine first redirect the port 8081 of your virtual machine to your host
 :::

-You can also use [docker-compose](https://docs.docker.com/compose/) and the [docker compose file](https://github.com/weacast/weacast/blob/master/docker-compose.yml).
+You can also use [docker-compose](https://docs.docker.com/compose/) and the [docker compose file](https://github.com/weacast/weacast/blob/master/docker-compose.yml) provided in our [demo application](https://github.com/weacast/weacast-app).
 The following commands should do the job:

 ```bash
 docker pull weacast/weacast